 Service Personnel (WVC §18-9A-2) - Personnel employed by a board of education under any of the class titles identified in WVC §18A-4-8.

-State Minimum Salary - The State legally mandated salaries for professional educators and service personnel as set forth in WVC §18A-4-1 et seq., including the state basic salary plus supplemental state equity.
+State Minimum Salary - The State legally mandated salaries for professional educators and service personnel as set forth in WVC §18A-4-1 et seg., including the state basic salary plus the state supplement.